ABOUT US

 Entrance Fee (cash only)

-*1 Group discount applies to a party of 30 people or more.
-No Reservation is necessary.
+*1 Group discount applies to a party of 30 persons or more.
+No reservations are necessary.

 [Annual Passport]